Couple swimming at Buley Rockhole, Litchfield National Park

 Advertising

 Ready for some outdoor fun?
 Canberra is perfectly placed beside a number of Australian ski resorts, including the Snowy Mountains and its plethora of alpine wilderness, rivers and glacial lakes.
 Here you’ll be able to find wildflowers and go on horse riding treks in the summer, while winter brings with it great skiing facilities.
-Popular ski resorts, like nearby Thredbo, Perisher, the more family-friendly Mount Selwyn and Australia’s highest ski resort Charlotte Pass, are often packed with budding snowboarders, skiers and tobogganers during the ski season, but it’s true when they say these alpine resorts have natural charms all year round.
+Popular ski resorts, like nearby Thredbo, Perisher, the more family-friendly Mount Selwyn and Australia’s highest ski resort, Charlotte Pass, are often packed with budding snowboarders, skiers and tobogganers during the ski season, but it’s true when they say these alpine resorts have natural charms all year round.
 If you’re looking to do some bushwalking in the warmer months, Mount Kosciuszko is a wonder to explore.
 The 22km Main Range Track is the best way to experience it, beginning and ending at Charlotte Pass and taking you across the Snowy River towards the summit of Kosciuszko itself.
 You’ll travel above the tree line and greet glorious nature and plenty of wildflowers along the way.

 How far?
-211km
+211km from Canberra

-Get there by car, it's around a two-hour drive from Canberra.
+Get there: by car, it's around a two-hour drive from Canberra.
 NSW TrainLink and coach services also depart from the city to Cooma, Jindabyne and Bombala.

-If there was a ‘12 Wonders of Darwin’ list, Litchfield National Park would be at the very top.
+If there were a ‘12 Wonders of Darwin’ list, Litchfield National Park would be at the very top.
 This 1,500-kilometre-square region encompasses everything there is to love about the Top End, including striking waterfalls, curious clusters of termite mounds and sparkling swimming holes.
 You can take in its dramatic scenery via a range of adventure-packed activities, like four-wheel-driving, hiking, birdwatching, swimming and waterfall chasing.
 Ask a local for their favourite spot – Buley Rockhole, Upper Cascade Falls and Greenant Creek are up there – and check it out.
 The reasons to visit Litchfield are endless – just ask the 260,000 people who go there annually.

 How far?
-106km
+106km from Darwin

-Get there by driving just over an hour from Darwin, or on a tour bus with a guide.
+Get there: by driving just over an hour from Darwin, or on a tour bus with a guide.

 Alley Pascoe